 - Write and Optimize: Create content with Penfriend, refine it with Grammarly, and structure it with schema using Google’s Structured Data Helper.

-- Test and Analyze: Test queries in ChatGPT/Bard and analyze performance with Google Analytics and Search Console.
+- Test and Analyze: Test queries in ChatGPT/Gemini and analyze performance with Google Analytics and Search Console.

 - Iterate: Use tools like Screaming Frog to audit and refine existing content.